virtualmin/virtualmin.com/content/docs/faq.md

 ```
 sudo sh -c "$(curl -fsSL https://software.virtualmin.com/gpl/scripts/virtualmin-install.sh)" -- --setup
 ```

+> ##### How can I make sure my web applications are up-to-date without having to wait for the next Virtualmin release?

+In Virtualmin, go to **System Settings ⇾ Script Installers / Installer Updates**, and ensure **Download script updates** is set to **Yes** to automatically receive the latest install script updates.

 ### System upgrade

 > ##### How do I upgrade my system from one major version to another?